Slipper

 Slippers are a type of shoes falling under the broader category of light footwear, that are easy to put on and off and are intended to be worn indoors, particularly at home.
 They provide comfort and protection for the feet when walking indoors.

 History

-The recorded history of slippers can be traced back to the 12th century.
+The recorded history of slippers goes back to antiquity.

-In the West, the record can be traced only to 1478.
-The English word slippers (sclyppers) occurs from about 1478.
+In English-language usage, the word slipper dates from at least c.
+1478 as sclyppers.